XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/miui/miui14.md

     </button>
 </div>

-### Latest MIUI 14 Official ROMs for Xiaomi devices
+### Latest MIUI 14 Official ROMs for XM devices

 _Note 1_: All files listed here are official untouched MIUI ROMs.
-It's not owned, modified or edited by Xiaomi Firmware Updater.
+It's not owned, modified or edited by XM Firmware Updater.

 _Note 2_: All beta ROMs links listed here are collected via various sources on the internet since MIUI official website is no longer providing Beta ROMs links.
 You need custom recovery to flash beta version, do it on your own risk.